praneet1988/ELeFHAnt/README.md

 ### Normalization
 Run Log2 Normalization on the merged object using NormalizeData function in Seurat
 ### Feature Selection
-Obtain highy variable features from the merged data using FindVariableFeatures function in Seurat
+Obtain highy variable features from the merged data using FindVariableFeatures function in Seurat (default: 2000)
 ### Scaling
 Scale the merged object for highly variable features using ScaleData function in Seurat
 ### Generate train and test data